Want to learn how to live stream on Facebook and Instagram?

 Now, I know the title says on Facebook or on Instagram but these rules can apply to YouTube, Periscope, or even LinkedIn Live if you have it.

-And to help you out even more, I’ve created the ultimate live streaming checklist that you can download below.
+To help you out even more, I’ve created the ultimate live streaming checklist that you can download below.

 But watch the vid first and then grab the freebie after.